-Since the $\Zi$ and $\Zw$ are instances of imaginary quadratic integers, it seems natural to extend the compute-and-forward framework to general rings of imaginary quadratic integers.
-In this paper, we seek to better understand the role of rings of integers of algebraic number fields in constructing good lattices and to further benefit from this extension.
-One important difference between general rings of quadratic integers and the above two special cases (Gaussian and Eisenstein integers) is that the Gaussian integers and Eisenstein integers are not merely rings, they are principal ideal domains (PIDs) and the constructions over these two rings \cite{Feng10} \cite{Engin12} heavily rely on properties of PID.
-On the other hand a general ring of imaginary quadratic integers is not a PID.
-Therefore, in order to fully exploit the potential of rings of quadratic integers for the use of compute-and-forward, one has to work with ideals.
+One important difference between a general ring of imaginary quadratic integers and the Gaussian and Eisenstein integers is that the Gaussian integers and Eisenstein integers are not merely rings, they are principal ideal domains (PIDs).
+Hence, every ideal is generated by a singleton and one can equivalently work with numbers instead of ideals.
+The constructions of lattices over these two rings \cite{Feng10,Engin14,sun13} heavily rely on properties of PID.
+However, a general ring of imaginary quadratic integers is not a PID.
+Therefore, in order to fully exploit the potential of rings of imaginary quadratic integers, one has to work with ideals.
 In this paper, we generalize the famous Construction A to a general ring of imaginary quadratic integers (not necessary a PID).
 We show that such construction can produce lattices that are Poltyrev-good and MSE quantization-good.
-Based on this, we can obtain the achievable rate expression in \cite{nazer2011CF} with replacement of those integers by elements in a ring of imaginary quadratic integers.
+Based on this, we show that the rates expressed in \cite{nazer2011CF}, but with function coefficients from the adopted ring of imaginary integers can be achieved.